test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/JupyterHub_Installation/README.md

 ```
 > Note: This will create the default configuration file in `/opt/intel/intelpython3/envs/jupyterhub-env/etc/jupyterhub`.
 If this is different in your system, change the paths in the above command to match your system environment.

-3. Edit the configuration file to make the JupyterLab interface by default by setting the following configuration option in the `jupyterhub_config.py` file:
+**3. Edit the configuration file to make the JupyterLab interface by default by setting the following configuration option in the `jupyterhub_config.py` file:**

 `c.Spawner.default_url = '/lab'`

-4.
+**4. Set up systemd**
+> To set up JupyterHub to run as a system service using systemd, which is responsible for managing all services that run at startup in Linux, create a service file in a suitable location in the `jupyterhub-env` environment folder then link it to the system services using the instructions below.

+  a) Create the folder for the service file by running the following command:
+    ```
+    mkdir -p /opt/intel/intelpython3/envs/jupyterhub-env/etc/systemd
+    ```

+  b) Use a text editor to create the following text file:
+    `/opt/intel/intelpython3/envs/jupyterhub-env/etc/systemd/jupyterhub.service`

+  c) Paste the following service unit definition into the file you created in 4.b):
+    ```
+    [Unit]
+    Description=JupyterHub
+    After=syslog.target network.target

+    [Service]
+    User=root
+    #Environment="PATH=/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/opt/intel/intelpython3/envs/jupyterhub-env/bin:/opt/intel/intelpython3/bin"
+    EnvironmentFile=/opt/intel/intelpython3/envs/jupyterhub-env/env-variables
+    ExecStart=/opt/intel/intelpython3/envs/jupyterhub-env/bin/jupyterhub -f /opt/intel/intelpython3/envs/jupyterhub-env/etc/jupyterhub/jupyterhub_config.py

+    [Install]
+    WantedBy=multi-user.target
+    ```